BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Add a batch or multiple contacts to a list.md

 This is a 3 step solution which is for uploading the file, mapping the fields and setting the compilation fields

-  1. Upload your csv file with the follwoing endpoint.
+  1. Upload your csv file with the following endpoint.
 The response will provide you with a new file name in the response body json object.
 This new name will be used for the subsequent calls 2 and 3, in this process.
 The new name provided in the response body will be found in the property `Response.Message` property.
 The value for `Resonse.Message` is a large string of key value pairs, ex <br>
   `"Message": "contact_master_id=15981783&id=hfkff4sq.uv0.csv&f=csvUploadOneEmail.csv&m=0&of=csvUploadOneEmail.csv&redir="` <br>
   Parse the string to find the the key/value pair `id=NEW_UPLOADED_FILE_NAME.csv`, ex:<br>
   `id=hfkff4sq.uv0.csv`. <br>